wramet/build-my-cfd/MODULE_03_SINGLE_PHASE_FLOW/CONTENT/07_ADVANCED_TOPICS/02_Advanced_Turbulence.md

 **Answer:**
 - **GIS:** Occurs when DES switches to LES mode too early in attached boundary layers due to local mesh refinement
 - **Consequence:** Artificial separation because RANS-modeled stresses are depleted
-- **DDES solution:** Adds "delay function" that keeps model in RANS mode in thick boundary layers, even if mesh is locally refined
+- **DDES solution:** Adds "delay function" (fd) that keeps model in RANS mode in thick boundary layers, even if mesh is locally refined
-- **Key:** DDES shields the RANS mode from premature switching
+- **Key:** DDES shields the RANS mode from premature switching using eddy viscosity and wall distance
 </details>

 <details>